fyrox-book/fyrox-book.github.io/src/fyrox/ui/decorator.md

-# Decorator (WIP)
+# Decorator

 A visual element that changes its appearance by listening specific events.
-It can has "pressed", "hover", "selected" or normal appearance:
+It can have "pressed", "hover", "selected" or normal appearance:

- `Pressed` - enables on mouse down message.
+- `Pressed` - enables on mouse down message.
- `Selected` - whether decorator selected or not.
+- `Selected` - whether decorator selected or not.
- `Hovered` - mouse is over decorator.
+- `Hovered` - mouse is over the decorator.
- `Normal` - not selected, pressed, hovered.
+- `Normal` - not selected, pressed or hovered.

 This element is widely used to provide some generic visual behaviour for various widgets.
-For example it used to decorate button, items in items control.
+For example, it used in buttons, tree items, dropdown list items, etc.; in other words - everywhere where a widget needs to give visual feedback the user.